 The Law on Gender Equality (2006) outlines the overall goals, principles, policy and measures to promote gender equality and eliminate discrimination on the grounds of gender[3].
 State agencies, political organisations, and social and professional organisations are expected to strive to meet these goals, to educate their members and to take additional measures, including the establishment of social welfare establishments and support services[4].

+In order to achieve the goals laid out in the Gender Equality Law, the National Strategy on Gender Equality (2011-2030)[5] includes more specific objectives and targets for enhancing gender equality in Viet Nam including:

+Number of women holding key leadership positions in 60% of all state management agencies and local administrations at all levels by 2025, and 75% by 2030;

+Number of paid women employees will increase to 50% by 2025 and 60% by 2030;

+Percentage of women working in the agricultural sector amongst all employed women will decline to below 30% by 2025 and will be less than 25% by 2030.

-In order to achieve the goals laid out in the Gender Equality Law, Viet Nam has also developed a National Strategy on Gender Equality (2011-2020)[5] which includes more specific objectives and targets for enhancing gender equality in Viet Nam.
-The Land Law 2013 also states that land use rights and property such as houses and other land-attached assets are the joint property of husband and wife and the full names of both husband and wife must be recorded in the certificate of land use rights and ownership unless otherwise agreed[6].
+The Land Law (2013) also states that land use rights and property such as houses and other land-attached assets are the joint property of husband and wife and the full names of both husband and wife must be recorded in the certificate of land use rights and ownership unless otherwise agreed[6].

-Finally, according to the Law on Promulgation of Normative Legal Documents (2015), gender equality issues must be integrated into legal documents and considered during impact assessments[7].
+According to the Law on Promulgation of Normative Legal Documents (2015), gender equality issues must be integrated into legal documents and considered during impact assessments[7].
 Decree 48/2009/ND-CP providing for measures to assure gender equality, requires gender equality issues to be included in the elaboration of legal documents and details further measures to promote gender equality, including information and education, elaboration of new legislation and identifies budgetary sources to fund these activities[8].

 The Ministry of Labour, Invalids and Social Affairs is the State Management Agency for the Law on Gender Equality (2006) and the National Strategy on Gender Equality (2011-2020).